 Running a business can be a hectic and stressful lifestyle.
-Never seem to have time to complete tasks let alone have time for family and friends. ”why did I do it!” are the words most commonly spoken from these dazed business owners that accelerate the aging process but justify it with self-imposed restrictions that demand to work a 24-7 schedule.
+Never seeming to have time to complete tasks let alone have time for family and friends. ”why did I do it!” are the words most commonly spoken from these dazed business owners that accelerate the aging process but justify it with self-imposed restrictions that demand to work a 24-7 schedule.
 Rushing around like a ticking time bomb creating nothing but obstacles to success.
 However, it’s not the case for everyone.

 A 10-year study carried out by McKinsey & Co on elite business executives reports a whopping 500% increase in business producibility.
 This means that in theory, you could work Monday and take the rest of the week off!
 And be just as productive as working 5 days a week.
 How did they do this?
 The answer is, they create a flow state inducing work environment.
 That’s like having your whole team in the Zone, focused only on the target.
 Each person working on their assigned tasks with the spirited knowledge that they are part of a unified team with a clear objective.
 It’s like your business is the Jamaican relay team during the Olympics and you’re Usain Bolt!

 “Stealing Fire” by Steven Kotler and Jamie Wheal reported a new $4 trillion high-performance revolution fueling the Navy’s SEAL Team Six and top Silicon Valley and Wall Street Executives to the top of their game - but the information hasn’t spread yet.
-Silicon Valley Executives like Eric Schmidt, Larry Page, Sergey Brin and Elon Musk are using technology to reach altered states of consciousness, or a “flow state” to achieve peak performance.
+Silicon Valley Executives like Eric Schmidt, Larry Page, Sergey Brin and Elon Musk are purposely practising to reach altered states of consciousness, or a “flow state” to achieve peak performance.
 A common stomping ground for these flow hackers is burning man.

 Burning Man is an annual gathering that takes place at Black Rock City in Black Rock Desert, Nevada.
 The event is held on 49 acres with 5000 attendees is dedicated to “the 10 Principle of Burning man”.
 In 2004 event Co-Founder Larry Harvey revealed the spiritual of the gathering by creating the 10 Principle of Burning man; Radical Inclusion, Gifting, decommodification, radical self-reliance, radical self-expression, communal effort, civic responsibility, leaving no trace, participation, Immediacy.
 Attendees of this harmonic community organism, include the likes of; Eric Schmidt, Larry Page, Sergey Brin, Elon Musk and Richard Branson.